 He gave me some fruit, very much appreciated as I was days between stores, said with some distress that he envied what I was doing and we parted.

 I couldn’t answer his question because I don’t have an answer to it.
-Confidence or courage seem to show up in different ways in different people–one person’s no big deal is another’s holy terror.
-And it would be unfair or churlish to think that either person chose to be they way they were.
+Confidence or courage seem to show up in different ways in different people–one person’s no big deal is another’s

 Setting off for different places has always been easy for me; it is, in fact, my default behavior.
 Sitting still, putting down roots, and making myself part of a community has been a struggle, one that I can endure for at best 5 or 6 years before I need to break loose.
 To me, there is no “confidence” involved: either I go or I wilt.

-In 1989, when I was sailing across the Atlantic, my last passage in a four year circumnavigation, I set three goals for myself:
+In 1989, when I was sailing across the Atlantic, my last passage in a four-year circumnavigation, I set three goals for myself:

 - Find a meaningful job

 At the same time, I committed to not going on any long multi-month/multi-year trips until I’d nailed each of them, as any such trip would be a diversion.